apache/apisix/docs/en/latest/admin-api.md

 By default, the Admin API checks for references between resources and will refuse to delete resources in use.

-You can make a force deletion by adding the request header `X-Force-Delete: true` to the delete request, for example:
+You can make a force deletion by adding the request argument `force=true` to the delete request, for example:

 ```bash
 $ curl http://127.0.0.1:9180/apisix/admin/upstreams/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '{